tylerlong/todo-render-efficiency/README.md

-# Todo State Management
+# Todo app with valtio as state management library

-This is a repo to compare different state management libraries.

-We will build a todo app with each statement library, and each of them will be in a separate branch.

-For those libraries that provide examples for a todo app, we will the example app provided with minimal modifications to add loggings.

-Below are the libraries we included (ordered by number of stars on GitHub):

-- zustand
-- jotai
-- valtio
-- koota
-- manate

-## Conclusion
+The code is copied from: https://github.com/pmndrs/valtio/tree/main/examples/todo

+We modified it to add some loggings.